pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * ProbabilityModel.conditionExpression should enforce that `predicate` tests subset of `A` that does not appear in `B` of `screen` function
 * ScalaCheck Monad[ProbabilityModel] (needs missing tailRecM mehod)
 * Move KolmogorovProbabilityAxioms to `axle.stats.laws`
+* All KolmogorovProbabilitySpec should be applied to more models than the specific points currently

 * Fix markdown lint warnings
 * LogisticMap back to 4k x 4k